 Follow this tutorial for a perfect patch pocket.

-I hope you enjoyed this first part of our three-part sew along for making this walking shorts pattern.
-If you have any questions about fitting, please leave them in the comments below and I'll answer them before we move on to Part Two later in the week.
+I hope you enjoyed this first part of our three-part sew-along for making this walking shorts pattern.
+If you have any questions about fitting, please leave them in the comments below and I'll be sure to answer them.
+The whole series is now complete, so just follow the button below or the link here to continue.